Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-Due to the computational constraint, it is difficult to obtain a large enough separation to repeat the above calculation for the squeezed Laughlin quasiholes, since even the computation with first-quantized wavefunction using Monte-Carlo method is numerically expensive\cite{umucalilar2018time}.
-Comparing to the IQHE, the physics should be completely analogous, when we take the intrinsic spin to be the $V_1$ nullspace angular momentum instead of the guiding center angular momentum.
-Numerically, the intrinsic spin can be computed from the fermionization process\cite{seesup}.
-Fig. \ref{ellipse rotate}c shows the Berry phase from self-rotation of a squeezed Laughlin quasihole agrees very well with its intrinsic spin.
-We also note that by analogy between the LLL and the $V_1$ nullspace\cite{wang2021geometric}, our understanding of the IQH hole from the results describe above can be immediately applied to predict properties of the Laughlin quasiholes.
-In particular, Fig.\ref{ellipse rotate}d readily generalizes over all Abelian FQH phases.
+For FQH states, the physics is analogous once we replace the guiding center angular momentum and the corresponding deformation in the LLL with that of the respective nullspaces.
+For example with the Laughlin $\nu=1/3$ quasiholes, the intrinsic spin is taken to be the $\hat V_1^{2bdy}$ nullspace angular momentum, exploiting the isometry between the LLL and the $\hat V_1^{2bdy}$ nullspace\cite{wang2021geometric}.
+This intrinsic spin can be computed from the fermionization process\cite{wang2021geometric,seesup}.
+Fig. \ref{ellipse rotate}b shows the Berry phase from the self-rotation of a squeezed Laughlin quasihole agrees very well with its intrinsic spin.
+In particular, Fig.\ref{ellipse rotate}c readily generalises to all Abelian FQH phases.